 Life Alert does not offer a trial period, plus you're locked in for 3 years.
 Many of the leading medical alert companies will give you a 30 day money back guarantee - get your money back, no questions asked - and a month to month contract.
 This is important for a few reasons.
 First, sometimes you may find that you or your loved one don't end up wearing your help button.
 Second, if you order a mobile alert system, you may find that you don't get good reception.
 Third, you may find it's too uncomfortable, big or unpleasant and want to try a different system that's a better fit.

 Lack of Transparency

 We find Life Alert's sales and marketing practices less than transparent, especially given their target population.
 Neither the monthly Life Alert cost, nor its upfront fees are disclosed on their website.
 When we called, we found they engaged in high pressure sales tactics, which was also a frequent complaint customers made with the Better Business Bureau.
 We're not fans of the high pressure sales tactics, especially for a vulnerable senior population that is trusting and likely feeling anxious or fearful at the time they're calling for a life alert system.

 One way to get a feel for a medical alert company's customer satisfaction levels is to check out the number of complaints lodged against it through the Better Business Bureau.
 Unfortunately, no medical alert company had more complaints against it than Life Alert - a total of 249 complaints.
 Some companies like Philips Lifeline, which is of similar if not larger size, only have 28 complaints!

-Despite its early success, we believe the customer complaints and negative reviews on the Better Business Bureau website offer a cautionary tale to prospective customers.
+Despite its early success, we believe the customer complaints and negative reviews as seen on the Better Business Bureau website offer a cautionary tale to prospective customers.

-The bottom line is, we believe you can find medical alert systems that are as good or better, at far more reasonable prices and much more flexible contractual terms.
+The bottom line is, we believe you can find medical alerts that are as good or better, at far more reasonable prices and much more flexible contractual terms than Life Alert.